Skip to Main Content

 Inpatient Pediatrics

-Our pediatric inpatient rotations here at Northridge provide residents with an exciting and unique educational experience.
-Northridge Hospital houses a full complement of pediatric care including general pediatrics, an NICU and a PICU.
-Additionally, Northridge Hospital is currently the only Level II pediatric trauma center in the San Fernando Valley.
+• Our pediatric inpatient rotations here at Northridge provide residents with an exciting and unique educational experience.
+Our residents benefit from the fact that Northridge Hospital supports a full complement of general inpatient pediatric care on campus, including an NICU and a PICU.
+Northridge Hospital is currently the only Level II pediatric trauma center in the San Fernando Valley.
+Our residents, therefore, do not have to travel to outside hospitals to get their inpatient pediatric experience.

-As a result, our hospital annually sees a large volume of pediatric illnesses that span the breadth of different diagnoses from common “bread and butter” cases to the more exotic.
-During their 1st year, residents rotate through our general pediatrics ward where they work directly with Dr. Catherine Cho, our pediatric coordinator, or one of the Family Medicine attending's.
+• Our hospital sees a large volume of pediatric illnesses annually that span the breadth of different diagnoses from common “bread and butter” cases to the more exotic “zebra”.
 Daily rounding consists of walk rounds with the residents, where teaching is integrated into every patient case through article reviews, short didactic sessions, review of interesting physical findings, or discussions about new up-to-date perspectives on management.

 Outpatient Pediatrics

-Residents manage their own panel of patients, of which a significant number are children.
+• Residents manage their own panel of patients, of which a significant number are children.
 Residents can expect many pediatric visits encompassing both routine well child and acute care.
 Additionally, we have dedicated a set amount of lecture time towards pediatric topics.
-Finally, each second year resident rotates at the NEVHC Federally Qualified clinic in ambulatory pediatrics with a staff Pediatrician.
+Finally, each second year resident rotates at the NEVHC Federally Qualified Health Center in ambulatory pediatrics with a staff Pediatrician.

-We believe that developing competence in community medicine is key in preparing residents to enhance the health of the communities they serve.
-Understanding how culture and economics affect availability and delivery of health care services, working effectively with existing community partners, and developing competence in health education are key in delivering high quality cost-effective health care.
+• We believe that developing competence in community medicine is key in preparing residents to enhance the health of the communities they serve.
+Understanding how culture and economics affect availability and delivery of health care services, working effectively with existing community partners, and developing competence in delivering health education to patients are key in delivering high quality cost-effective health care.

 • Nutrition/ Diabetes counseling with our dietician/diabetes educator.

-• Northeast Valley Health Center ( A FQHC) is a site where learn about the non-profit organization’s mission for the underserved and includes breastfeeding and childhood nutrition programs.
+• Northeast Valley Health Center (a FQHC) is a site where residents learn about the non-profit organization’s mission for the underserved.

-• Child abuse screening center ( CATS) a service provided through Northridge hospital.
+• Child abuse screening center (CATS) is a service provided through Northridge Hospital.

 Geriatrics

-All electives must have educational value and be pre-approved by Dr. Zapata.
-Past Elective experiences include:
+• All electives must have educational value and be pre-approved.

 • Rheumatology